Sparse Deep Additive Model with Interactions: Enhancing Interpretability and Predictability: Problem setup and response-guided structured deep framework

-To estimate model (\ref{eq:true}), each main-effect function $f_j$ and the interaction function $f(\cdot)$ are represented by dedicated neural subnetworks.
-Let $\theta_j$ and $\theta_{\mathcal{I}}$ denote their respective parameters.
+To estimate the model (\ref{eq:true}), we use separate subnetworks for univariate main effects $f_j$ and for the interaction component $f_{\mathcal{I}}(\cdot)$.
+Specifically, each selected $j^\text{th}$ main effect and interaction component are modeled with their own parameters $\theta_j$ and $\theta_{\mathcal{I}}$, respectively.
 Denote by $W^{(1)}_{\mathcal{M},j}$ the weight vector in the first hidden layer connecting input $X_j$ to its main-effect subnetwork, and by $W^{(1)}_{\mathcal{I},j}$ the weight vector connecting $X_j$ to the interaction subnetwork.
 The estimation problem is then formulated as

 Here, $\mathrm{NN}^{(j)}(X_{ij};\theta_j)$ denotes a \emph{neural network (NN) submodule} dedicated to the $j$-th main effect, parameterized by weights $\theta_j$, while $\mathrm{NN}^{(\mathcal{I})}(\mathbf{X}_{i,\mathcal{I}};\theta_{\mathcal{I}})$ denotes a subnetwork for the interaction set $\mathcal{I}$, parameterized by $\theta_{\mathcal{I}}$.
 Each NN is a standard feedforward network with hidden layers and nonlinear activations, serving as a flexible nonlinear approximator.
+We use ReLU subnetworks in the current theory mainly for analytical convenience.
+The footprint-based screening and grouped decomposition steps do not depend on the activation choice, and the practical implementation can also employ other activations such as GELU, SiLU, or Tanh.
 The reference functions $f_j$ and $f_{\mathcal I}$ represent the true main-effect and interaction-effect components of the regression function $f^\star$.
 The constraints in \eqref{eq:sdami-con} regulate the first-layer weights $W^{(1)}$ relative to $\|f_j\|$ and $\|f_{\mathcal I}\|$, ensuring that each subnetwork remains aligned with the magnitude of its corresponding effect and thereby preserving hierarchical structure and interpretability.
 If $\|f_j\|=0$, the outgoing weights $W^{(1)}_{\mathcal{M},j}$ vanish, excluding $X_j$ from its subnetwork.
-Similarly, if $\|f_{\mathcal{I}}\|=0$, connections into the interaction subnetwork are eliminated, removing the interaction term.
+Similarly, if $\|f_{\mathcal{I}}\|=0$, connections into the interaction subnetwork are eliminated.
 Thus sparsity and interpretability are achieved not through explicit penalties, but through norm-based constraints that prune irrelevant effects, while the loss in \eqref{eq:sdami-obj} enforces predictive accuracy.